dwyl/book/src/mvp/22-enhance-tags-page.md

 end
 ```

-Now, let's create the LiveView that will have the table for tags and the redirections to all other pages on the TagController.
+Now, let's create the LiveView that will have the table for tags
+and the redirections to all other pages on the `TagController`.

 Create a new file on `lib/app_web/live/tags_live.ex` with the following content.

 ```elixir
 defmodule AppWeb.TagsLive do
   use AppWeb, :live_view